The Bell Curve

-Herrnstein and Murray’s central argument is that human intelligence is substantially influenced by both inherited and environmental factors; that IQ intelligence is a better predictor of numerous personal dynamics, including financial income, job performance, birth out of wedlock, and crime involvement – far more so than an individual’s parental socioeconomic status or education level.
+As it has already been stated, one of Herrnstein and Murray’s central arguments is that human intelligence is substantially influenced by both inherited and environmental factors; that IQ intelligence is a better predictor of numerous personal dynamics, including financial income, job performance, birth out of wedlock, and crime involvement – far more so than an individual’s parental socioeconomic status or education level.

 They also argue that those with high intelligence, the “cognitive elite”, are becoming separated from those of average and below-average intelligence.

-While Murray has repeatedly denied being racist, many saw the book as justifying all sorts of racial and ethnic inequality in the United States.
+While Murray has repeatedly denied being racist, many saw the book as justifying racial and ethnic inequality in the United States.
 Many said that the book suggested that some groups, and black people in particular, were not likely to be intelligent or successful.

-Murray cannot account for evidence that contradicts his work:
+Murray does not account for evidence that contradicts his work:

 - The black-white IQ gap is decreasing and is now closer to 10 points than the widely cited one standard deviation (15 points), which is the erroneous value Murray cites in the interview.
 Academic achievement of blacks has also improved by about one-third standard deviation in recent decades.